Published by Worldview Publications July 2008

 5. Having shared God’s gifts, let us together celebrate his presence and his imminent appearing.

-6. As the living community of witnesses, let us eagerly anticipate the final resurrection of all the dead.
+6. As members of the living community of witnesses, let us eagerly anticipate the final resurrection of all the dead.

 7. Finally, let us rejoice in the forthcoming eternal transformation of all Creation.

-Now that we are on the threshold of the final crisis, God is urgently calling us to be his witnesses.
+As we stand on the threshold of eternity, God is calling us to be his witnesses.
 Will you, will we —

 Tell it to every kindred and nation,